balaji1974/python-and-machinelearning/03 - Environment Setup/README.md

 Go to environments link from the left
 Create a new enviroment:
-from the Anaconda-navigator -> click "+ button" at the bottom of the navigator
+from the anaconda-navigator -> click "+ button" at the bottom of the navigator

 For the top filter -> select not installed packages and